We're committed to supporting the local honey bee population and educating our community about the importance of bees.

 Name a Honey Bee

-The Hive, located behind our Feasts for Beasts gallery, features a large indoor observation bee hive, home to more than 20,000 bees.
+The Feasts for Beasts gallery features a large indoor observation beehive, home to more than 20,000 bees.
 The observation hive is housed between large sheets of plexi-glass where we can watch the bees hard at work building combs, filling them with honey and tending to the Queen.
 The space is illuminated with red light to enable viewing with minimal impact on the bees' natural behavior.
 The bees can come and go at will through a tube connecting the hive to the outside world.

 Honey bees are vital to our ecosystem and our food supply.
 Unfortunately, the honey bee population is decreasing rapidly worldwide due to a serious threat called colony collapse disorder.
 Without enough honey bees, our fruit and vegetable crops will disappear!
 We can help these important creatures through education and supporting bee colonies.